JuliaLabs/Cassette.jl/docs/src/disclaimers.md

     multiple Cassette contexts.
 Please file issues on the Cassette and/or Julia issue tracker where appropriate.

-- For now, **Cassette technically only supports a single specific version of Julia at a time**; differing by even a patch version could (theoretically) break Cassette entirely.
+- For now, **each individual version of Cassette can technically only support a single specific version of Julia at a time**; differing by even a patch version could (theoretically) break Cassette entirely.
 This is because Cassette interacts closely with Julia internals that traditionally have license to change between patch versions.
 In the future, the planned solution for this issue is for Julia itself to perform reverse-dependency testing against Cassette's tests, such that breaking changes to Julia compiler are discovered and fixed immediately.

 - **The performance of Cassette's implementation of the contextual tagging system heavily depends on compiler improvements planned for the Julia `1.x` release cycle.** In theory,